bensheldon/island94-jekyll/_posts/2023-08-22-how-to-isolate-i18n-configuration-in-a-rails-engine.md

 ### Closing thoughts

-Whenever I work I internationalization in Rails, I have to give a shoutout for the [`i18n-tasks` library](https://github.com/glebm/i18n-tasks), which has been invaluable in operationalizing translation workflows: surfacing missing translation, normalizing and linting yaml files, making it easy to export the whole thing to a spreadsheet for review and correction, or using machine translation to quickly turn around a change (I have complicated feelings on that!).
+Whenever I work on internationalization in Rails, I have to give a shoutout for the [`i18n-tasks` library](https://github.com/glebm/i18n-tasks), which has been invaluable in operationalizing translation workflows: surfacing missing translation, normalizing and linting yaml files, making it easy to export the whole thing to a spreadsheet for review and correction, or using machine translation to quickly turn around a change (I have complicated feelings on that!).

 Internationalizing GoodJob has been a fun creative adventure.
 I hope that by writing this that other Rails Engine developers prioritize internationalization a little higher and have an easier time walking in these footsteps.
 And maybe we'll make the ergonomics of it a little easier upstream too.